onnx/onnx-mlir/docs/UsingPyRuntime.md

 3. The library to compile and run onnx-mlir models is generated by by `PyOMCompileExecutionSession` (src/Runtime/PyOMCompileExecutionSession.hpp) and built as a shared library to `build/Debug/lib/PyCompileAndRuntime.cpython-<target>.so`.
-This lobrary takes an .onnx file and the options as inputs, it will load it and then compile and run it.
+This library takes an .onnx file and the options as inputs, it will load it and then compile and run it.

 The module can be imported normally by the Python interpreter as long as it is in your PYTHONPATH.
 Another alternative is to create a symbolic link to it in your working directory.